-Western University Fire Safety staff will be conducting fire drills across campus starting February 27 through March 10, 2017.
+Western University Fire Safety staff will be conducting fire drills across campus starting in October 2019.

 Building occupants are reminded that University Policy requires a FULL EVACUATION upon activation of the fire alarm system.

 Building Emergency Coordinators (BEC) Responsibilities:

 Recruit Building Emergency Team members (BETs) to assist with the safe and efficient evacuation of building occupants (at least two per floor, but more is always better)

 Establish a safe area for occupants to meet outside the building

 Designate a safe area on each floor for occupants to shelter in place if they require assistance to evacuate the building

 Outfit all BET members with a blue vest and ensure they are aware of their responsibilities when the fire alarm is activated